MartaFuentesF/CNN_youth_faces_vs_adult_faces/README.md

 ## Methodology

 ### Data Acquisition
-## Image Dataset Information

-The data was acquired from Wernher (Vern) Krutein,the owner and creator of
+The data was acquired from Wernher (Vern) Krutein,the owner and creator of [photovault.com]('photovault.com')

 Wernher Krutein is a digital artist, photographer, filmmaker, historian, and archivist.
 Over the past sixty years, he has built a vast archive that includes original negatives, slides, prints, videos, films, and various other media.
 His collection spans a wide range of subjects from Aerospace to Zimbabwe and includes contributions from over a hundred artists and photographers.